Sue: New font. I don’t like it.

 Me: You should hear his Davros, it’s hilarious.

-The Doctor and Sarah bid farewell to Giuliano.
-The Doctor leaves with a grin on his face and some salami in his pocket – a reward for saving the world.
+The Doctor leaves the planet with a grin on his face and some salami in his pocket (a reward for saving the world).

 Sue: It’s more than he usually gets, I suppose.

-The Doctor tells Sarah that the Mandragora Helix will try to take over the Earth again at the end of the twentieth century.
+The Doctor tells Sarah that the Mandragora Helix will attempt to conquer the Earth again at the end of the 20th century.

-Sue: They’ve set it up nicely for a sequel.top
+Sue: They’ve set it up nicely for a sequel.

-Sue: That was very nearly the second ten out of ten in a row but the ending let it down.
-The climax was a bit rushed and, well, anticlimactic, but I’m used to that.
+Sue: That was very nearly the second 10 out of 10 in a row, but the ending let it down.
+It was a bit rushed and anticlimactic, although I’m getting used to that.
 I can’t fault the rest: great location, sets, costumes, performances, script.
-And the lighting was the excellent.
+And the lighting was excellent, too.
 Yeah, I liked it a lot.
 It was very accessible, too.
-If only it had the same pace as The Seeds of Doom…
+If only it had the same pace as The Seeds of Doom.